Workload Management is available to all Pro and Enterprise Plan customers

 Any work that has not been planned completely is considered to be unplanned.

-The workload card of each person will give the count of planned and unplanned work that has not been completed yet.
+The workload card of each person gives the count of planned, unplanned, and delayed work (upcoming feature).

 How can agents and project-only members plan their work?